jez/jez.github.io/about.md

 also enjoy giving back to [open source projects I use][oss-repos].

-# I believe strongly in education and fostering community.
+# I believe strongly in education.

 > "Open the encyclopedia.
 Open the dictionary.
 Open your mind."
 >